PacoReinaCampo/MPSoC-MSI/README.md

 **Implementation in VHDL & (System)Verilog of a Master Slave Interface and simulation in GHDL & Icarus Verilog**

-Master Slave Interface (MSI) is a model of communication where one device has unidirectional control over other devices.
+A Master Slave Interface (MSI) is a model of communication where one device has unidirectional control over other devices.
 A master is selected from a group of eligible devices, with the other devices acting in the role of slaves.
-The ARM Advanced Microcontroller Bus Architecture (AMBA) is an open-standard, on-chip interconnect specification for the connection and management of functional blocks.
+The ARM Advanced Microcontroller Bus Architecture (AMBA) and Wishbone Bus are an open-standard, on-chip interconnect specification for the connection and management of functional blocks.

 **MIT License**

 Copyright (c) 2018-2019 by the author(s)

 Permission is hereby granted, free of charge, to any person obtaining a copy